GenieFramework/StippleTypedArrays.jl/README.md

 StippleTypedArrays introduces an Vector wrapper `TypedArray` that can be used in type declarations for app variables.

+Caveat:

+On the backend side all handlers work as normal.
+However, on the client side javascript cannot watch typed arrays, so any change of the buffer on the client side will not be automatically synchronised.

+If you want to sync your data to the server, you have to do it by callin `this.push('data')` after updating the value.

 ## Demo App
 ```julia
 using Stipple, Stipple.ReactiveTools